How Parents Can Teach Their Children To Budget - Today

 One of the most significant expenses is the grocery budget as a parent.
 Your family can save money by planning your meals as a family.
-You can accomplish this by inventorying your freezer and pantry items to determine what groceries you may need to purchase for the week or month.
+You can accomplish this by inventorying your freezer and pantry items to determine what groceries you need for the week or month.

 Keep a few staples such as dry goods, beans, pasta, and canned vegetables stocked in your pantry.
 These are fillers in the meal and have a long shelf life.
 Keep a stock of proteins, frozen vegetables, and prepared oven meals in your freezer.
 Planning meals as a family and in advance allows you to reduce your grocery budget and teaches your children grocery shopping habits.
 It can also eliminate the need to stop at fast-food restaurants on the way home from work.